DouglasViolante/YoloV3-Darknet-Multi-Object-Detection-and-Classification/README.md

 # YoloV3 Darknet Multi-Object Detection and Classification

-A first look into Real-Time Multi-Object Detection and Classification algorithms.
+A first look into Real-Time Multi-Object Detection and Classification algorithms using Python and C++, from a direct Webcam or Video input.

 ## References

-This is algorithm is mostly if not all, based in the following links.
+This algorithm is mostly if not entirely, based articles in the following links.

 - [Learn OpenCV Website](https://www.learnopencv.com/deep-learning-based-object-detection-using-yolov3-with-opencv-python-c/)
 - [Pjreddie Website](https://pjreddie.com/darknet/yolo/)